yojoots/libbitcoin-system-wiki/Price-Pressures.md

 Bitcoin supply is independent of price.
 Destruction of monetary units decreases supply and therefore increases value.
 Given that [subsidy](Glossary#subsidy) is predictable it is capitalized and has [no affect on price](Inflation-Fallacy) over time.
 Its purpose is to rationally distribute [units](Glossary#units) and so is eventually phased out.
 Bitcoin suffers no unpredictable supply increase and as such is inherently deflationary.

-Commodity and fiat monies have rational and arbitrary supply pressures respectively that mitigate demand, while Bitcoin does not.
-However it has [fees](Glossary#fee) that necessarily rise with demand, which in turn mitigate demand.
+Commodity and fiat monies exhibit rational and arbitrary supply increases respectively that mitigate the effect of rising demand on price, while Bitcoin does not.
+However it has [fees](Glossary#fee) that necessarily rise with demand, which in turn mitigate it directly.